Harvest technology and onboard processing

 - Cost- and energy-effective onboard preservation of mesopelagic species.
 6) Cost-effective removal of plastics in the open ocean.

-Capture of Calanus and mesopelagic fish species is in its infancy, with a severe lack of methods and equipment for both harvesting and onboard processing.
+The capture of Calanus and mesopelagic fish species is in its infancy, with a severe lack of methods and equipment for both harvesting and onboard processing.

 New trawls for harvesting mesopelagic species are currently being developed, but their energy efficiency needs improvement.
 Other emerging methods include bubble-driven upwelling with the potential of concentrating zooplankton at the sea surface.

-RA-leader: Dr. Eduardo Grimaldo (SINTEF Ocean)
+RA-leader: Dr Eduardo Grimaldo (SINTEF Ocean)